 Oisin's Visit In The Land Of Youth

-In the 'Song of Oisín in the Land of Youth' (Laoi Oisín and Tir na nÓg), there was a wealth of riches, a never-ending spring, and great feasts always accompanied by wonderful music.
+In the 'Song of Oisín in the Land of Youth' (Laoi Oisín and Tir na nÓg) dominates a wealth of riches, a never-ending spring, and sumptuous feasts accompanied by excellent music.

 As we remember, a similar place was also the Elysian Fields in Greek beliefs, and Valhalla in Norse mythology was also a paradise-like place for warriors.